Every marketing campaign begins with the same question: Who are you targeting? Who is your customer “avatar?”

 And my sales pitch has hit a big dead end!

 What happened?
 I thought I was talking to my ideal client.

 The Fish Tank Effect

 The reality is that business owners suffer from what I call “The Fish Tank Effect.”

 Fish tanks are fun and pretty easy as far as pets go.
 You buy a tank.
-You buy some fish, plants, rocks and maybe a little plastic ship to maroon at the bottom.
-You hook it all up, turn it on, test the water, get the temperature right and pour the fish in and then add some fish flakes.
+You buy some fish, plants, rocks and maybe a little plastic ship to sit at the bottom.
+You hook it all up, turn it on, test the water, get the temperature right, pour the fish in and then add some fish flakes.
 Some of the fish dart quickly to the surface to eat the food.
 But you’re surprised to see some fish swimming right through the food as it falls around them.